top of page

 Design Goals

 I joined this team in the middle of intense development to help get the game across the finish line.
-My central goal was to make positive additions to the core of the game through additive systems and black-box style balancing.
+My central goal was to make positive additions to the core of the game through black-box style balancing and feedback from playtesting.

 There was a lot of design work that went into the economy of the game.
 I wouldn't be able to show every problem with a culture power, technology, tile improvement, or good that I was tasked with solving.